ni/nimble/packages/nimble-components/src/dialog/specs/README.md

 -   _Props/Attrs_
     -   `open` - read-only attribute that is set while the dialog is open.
 The native dialog supports setting this attribute, but it opens the dialog non-modally, uncentered, and without focus management.
 For that reason our API only supports `show()` as the way to open a dialog.
     -   `prevent-dismiss` - prevent dismissal by pressing ESC (this attribute also exists on the Nimble drawer)
+    -   `header-hidden` - Collapse the header of the dialog, which includes the title and subtitle.
+This places the content of the dialog at the top of the dialog.
+    -   `footer-hidden` - Collapse the footer of the dialog.
 -   _Methods_
     -   `show()` - opens the dialog and returns a `Promise` that is resolved when the dialog is closed.
 The value of the resolved `Promise` indicates why/how the dialog was closed.
 When the dialog is closed by the user pressing ESC, a `USER_DISMISSED` Symbol is returned as the reason.
     -   `close(reason)` - closes the dialog (returning focus to the control that had it before opening), optionally specifying the reason/method (a value of any type).